Do House Geckos Need A Heat Lamp?

 In conclusion, providing proper heating for house geckos is a crucial aspect of their care.
 It is recommended to use a heat lamp with a thermostat to ensure the temperature remains consistent and optimal.
 By taking the necessary steps to provide the correct heat source, house gecko owners can help their pets stay healthy and happy for years to come.

-Further Reading: How Often Do Leopard Geckos Poop?
+Further Reading: Do Leopard Geckos Make Noise?

 Leave a Comment